 Because of the delicate nature and temperament of newborns, there is a “finesse” to a successful portrait session.
-After 13 years in business, and photographing newborns from the very beginning, all of the families that I work with, come in with an open mind, and a lot faith in my knowledge.
+After refining my process and approach for many years, I ask all of the families that work with me, to come in with an open mind, and a lot faith in my knowledge.
 I hope that you’re open to do the same….please come in, relax, and let me “do my magic”.
-Before you arrive, I’ll prepare the studio for your session by having the thermostat turned up to 75+ degrees (depending on how young baby is), so that (s)he isn’t phased at all when disrobed for bare skin portraits.
+Before you arrive, I’ll prepare the studio (or please prepare your home) for your session by having the thermostat turned up to 75+ degrees (depending on how young baby is), so that (s)he isn’t phased at all when disrobed for bare skin portraits.
 White noise will be ready if we need it (noise machine, space heater, and even a vacuum cleaner), as well as plenty of warm blankets to keep baby cozy and comfy.

 At least an hour before your session, please remove any socks or shoes that your baby may be wearing so that we don’t see lines around his or her ankles in the final portraits.
-When you arrive, please do not wake baby (on purpose anyway) before entering the studio.
+When you arrive (or when I arrive to your home) please do not wake baby (on purpose anyway).
 Having a sleepy baby at the beginning of the session is ideal, and a wonderful way to photograph newborns.
 In fact, my goal for the first part (or at least some point) of the session is to have baby in such a deep sleep that they do not wake when being posed or re-positioned.
 There is usually a time during newborn sessions when we need to wait for baby to settle, or go into a deeper sleep.
 That is perfectly normal.
 I have all the patience in the world, as long as you do.
 Your trust in me is helpful, knowing that I have the patience and experience to recognize when baby’s in the proper stage of sleep for photographing those beautiful sleepy shots.
 Please be sure that all family members attending the session are aware of this process so that they don‘t impede by trying to hurry things along.

 To further aid in preparing for your session, below are answers to our clients’ most frequently asked questions.
 These tips and tricks will help set the scene for a great experience, and stunning portraits.